Key differences between search terms and topics

 A topic, on the other hand, is broader and encompasses all searches related to a particular subject, even if the exact wording varies.
 It aggregates data across different languages and variations of the same concept.

-For example, searching for “Apple Inc.” as a topic will give us data that includes searches for terms like “Apple iPhone,” “Apple company,” “AAPL stock,” and even foreign language equivalents like “Apple empresa” in Spanish.
+For example, searching for “Apple” as a "Technology company" topic will give us data that includes searches for terms like “Apple iPhone,” “Apple company,” “AAPL stock,” and even foreign language equivalents like “Apple empresa” in Spanish.

 Here's a list to condense the differences:

-• Data accuracy: In general, search terms yield significantly more accurate data as the algorithm Google Trends uses to cluster keywords is a "black box."
+Data accuracy: In general, search terms yield significantly more accurate data as the algorithm Google Trends uses to cluster keywords into Topics is very much a "black box" so to speak.
 This means users cannot see what is being included or excluded and therefore have no idea if it is giving them the results they are looking for.

 Search terms (a.k.a. queries)

 Search terms, also referred to as queries, are the exact words or phrases that users type into Google Search.
-When we use search terms in Google Trends, we're looking at the specific language used by searchers - no foreign languages, no synonyms, and no misspellings.
+When you use search terms in Google Trends, you're looking at the specific language used by searchers - no foreign languages, no synonyms, and no misspellings.

 Key characteristics: